freechat-fun/freechat/freechat-sdk/typescript/CharacterApi.md

 const apiInstance = new .CharacterApi(configuration);

 let body:.CharacterApiAddCharacterBackendRequest = {
-  // string | The characterId to be added a backend
+  // number | The characterId to be added a backend
-  characterId: "characterId_example",
+  characterId: 1,
   // CharacterBackendDTO | The character backend to be added
   characterBackendDTO: {
     isDefault: true,